-If you need inspiration on how to make broccoli tasty, check out our vegan Panera inspired Broccoli Cheese Soup.
+If you need inspiration on how to make broccoli tasty, check out our vegan Panera-inspired Broccoli Cheese Soup.

 7. Dark Chocolate

 You love chocolate and maybe even crave it right before you go to sleep at night.
-But did you know that the flavonols in chocolate improve blood vessel function, which in turn improves cognitive function and memory?
-Chocolate also improves mood, can ease pain, and is full of antioxidants.
+Did you know that the flavonols in chocolate improve blood vessel function, which in turn improves memory and cognitive function?

 To make the yummy bars in the photo, take a look at our recipe for these Raw Vegan Nanaimo Bars.
-Or if you want an easy way to get your chocolate fix, we have a chocolate protein powder that’s great for making shakes.
+Or, if you want an easy way to get your chocolate fix, we have a chocolate protein powder that’s great for making shakes.

-They are great sources of omega-3 and omega-6 fatty acids, vitamin B6, and vitamin E. Vitamin E has been shown to prevent many forms of dementia, and it improves brain power.
+They are great sources of omega-3 and omega-6 fatty acids, vitamin B6, and vitamin E. Vitamin E has been shown in a study to prevent many forms of dementia, and it improves brainpower.

 Like beans, legumes, and whole grains, quinoa is an excellent source of complex carbohydrates and fiber to balance blood sugar while providing the essential glucose the brain craves.
 Quinoa is also a good source for iron to keep the blood oxygenated and B vitamins to balance mood and protect blood vessels.

-It is also gluten-free for those with sensitivities to this protein.
-And, like most seeds, grains, and nuts, contains phytic acid.
+It is also gluten-free for those with sensitivities.
+Like most seeds, grains, and nuts, it contains phytic acid.